-The Development Strategies of Cocoa Cultivation (Theobroma cacao L.). in Soppeng District a*)L Asrul, a)A Yulianti, b)Y Musa, b)AC Trisnaputri
+The Development Strategies of Cocoa Cultivation (Theobroma cacao L.). in Soppeng District

 a) Graduate School of Hasanuddin University, Jalan Perintis Kemerdekaan KM.
 10, Makassar 90245, Indonesia